dexmcmillan/frenzbanz/README.md

-# Headbanz
+# Frenzbanz

-A version of headbanz to facilitate playing over video chat.
+A game similar to Hedbanz made for video chat.
+A hosted version can be found [here](https://www.google.com).

+Player-to-player communication implemented using [Ably](https://www.ably.io/).
+Front end with [Vuetify](https://vuetifyjs.com/en/) and [TailwindCSS](https://tailwindcss.com/).

 ### To-do
 * Categorize words and allow players to choose categories to include.